Wills Power of Attorney Legal Advice How it Works Pricing

 1. Think about whose funeral you’re attending

-A good starting point is to think about the person who passed away.
-They might have their own cultural background or customary traditions that their family has tied into the funeral service.
-Your closeness to them can also guide how comfortable you feel wearing certain outfits.
-An outfit you wear to a family member or close friend’s funeral can be different from something you’d wear to a funeral of someone you don’t know as well.
+Your closeness to the deceased can also guide how comfortable you feel wearing more casual funeral attire.
+An outfit that might be perfectly acceptable to wear to a family member or close friend's funeral can be different from what to wear to a funeral of someone you don't know as well.

 2. Look into where the funeral is being held